 Wake up meal planner extraordinaire!

 Now that you have put out the invitation, your mind is racing with different menus, themes and dishes that you are dying to try.
 Of course you have to think about your guests when planning your menu.
 Are they adventurous eaters or do they prefer more plain food?
 Do they have any dietary restrictions or allergies?
 Are kids coming?
 If so, what kid friendly option will be available?
 That kind of stuff.
+Some of my favourite family style dishes are pork tenderloin with an amazing peanut sauce, or a no mayo potato salad that can be served at room temperature, or, and this is if you really want to impress and make the house smell AMAZING, a homemade french baguette.
+Just a few ideas to build your menu around.
 But if you are a passionate home cook, you already know how to plan a meal.
 You will most likely be having a ball coming up with a complementary menu that is both easy for you to execute, and exciting enough to challenge your culinary prowess!
 Run with it!